adar2/Facebook-Posts-Automation/README.md

 Facebook-bot:
 This script has the following funcrionallity:

-1 Post Something.

-2 Groups Scraper.

-3 Reply to posts in url(can be group or profile as well)

-4 Post to multiple pages

-1:used to post text and or media to some url
+1 Post Something. :used to post text and or media to some url

-2:used to extract list of name and facebook profile links of members of a group
+2 Groups Scraper. :used to extract list of name and facebook profile links of members of a group

-3:used to replay to posts containing the query with a message you want. based on date delta.
+3 Reply to posts in url(can be group or profile as well). :used to replay to posts containing the query with a message you want.(can reply to posts with specifc time delta)

+4 Post to multiple pages. :same as the first option  but in gets txt file containing links to places to post

 Inorder to run this script simply install selenium using pip: pip install selenium